-We’ve been building Reciprocal Frame Roundhouses and Round Wood structures for over fifteen years often engaging students, volunteers, staff and members of the pubic in the process.
+We been Roundwood Timber Frames and Reciprocal Roof Roundhouses for over twenty years now and often engaging students, volunteers, staff and members of the pubic in the process.

 Our buildings sit on stone pads and are free-standing.
 These pad stones are supported by a simple hardcore foundation.

 We have pioneered our own jointing system that is extremely robust, making our buildings suitable for schools and public spaces.

 7-9 meters diameter is the most common roundhouse size as this holds a normal school class.
 We can build them as big as 20 meters and as small as 4.
 Barns and cruck frames buildings can be almost any size.